SkymindIO/SKIL_Examples/skil_yolo2_app/README.md

 > [26] J. Redmon.
 Darknet: Open source neural networks in c.
 > http://pjreddie.com/darknet/, 2013–2016.
 3

-This specific model [setup](https://github.com/pjreddie/darknet/blob/master/cfg/yolo.cfg) is based on the YOLOv2 architecture was trained on the [COCO dataset](http://cocodataset.org/#home) and can recognize [80 distinct classes](https://github.com/pjreddie/darknet/blob/master/data/coco.names).
+The specific version of the YOLO model [setup](https://github.com/pjreddie/darknet/blob/master/cfg/yolo.cfg) we use in this example is based on the YOLOv2 architecture was trained on the [COCO dataset](http://cocodataset.org/#home) and can recognize [80 distinct classes](https://github.com/pjreddie/darknet/blob/master/data/coco.names).

 ## Leveraging the Darknet Framework to Extract the TensorFlow Model